BasheerUnnisa1/-CodeAlpha_Data-Visualization-/README.md

 ---

 * Data cleaning and preprocessing using Pandas
-* Exploratory Data Analysis (EDA)
+* Exploratory Data Analysis (EDA) on retail sales dataset
-* Business insight extraction from dataset
+* Handling and transformation of real-world data
-* Creation of professional charts and graphs
+* Creation of multiple professional data visualizations using Matplotlib and Seaborn
-* Saved visualizations for portfolio use
+* Extraction of meaningful business insights from data

 🎥 Demo Video
 ---